igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 analysis and measurement on the mirrored packets.
 The observer loss is the loss that occurs on the mirror path.

-Observer loss affects upstream loss rate measurement since it causes the observer to account for fewer packets in a block of identical Q bit values (see
+Observer loss affects upstream loss rate measurement, since it causes the observer to account for fewer packets in a block of identical Q bit values (see
 {{upstreamloss)}).
 The end-to-end loss rate measurement, however, is unaffected by the observer loss, since it is a measurement of the fraction of packets with